Accept a one-click payment with Apple Pay

 Listen to the express_checkout_ready event

-After mounting, Express Checkout won't show buttons for a brief period while the SDK initializes and checks wallet availability.
+After mounting, Express Checkout won't show buttons until the SDK initializes and checks wallet availability.
 To animate the element when the button appears, listen to the express_checkout_ready event.
 Inspect the wallets value to determine which buttons, if any, to display:

 // Optional: hide the element until we know if a button will show